Van Hall Larenstein University of applied sciences

 Year 2 and 3: deepening and practice

-The second and third years are dedicated to further deepening.
-In year 2, you do a ten-week internship at home or abroad, for example at Oxfam Novib, Amnesty International, Fairtrade International or the Red Cross.
-You then do research for an organisation such as Save the Children or World Vision, learn about power structures and select your electives based on the five themes.
+The second and third years focus on further deepening your knowledge.
+In year 2, you complete a ten-week placement in the Netherlands or abroad, for example at Oxfam Novib, Amnesty International, Fairtrade International or the Red Cross.
+Afterwards, you conduct research for an organisation such as Save the Children or World Vision, learn about power structures and begin to specialise.

 Year 4: Graduation